Peter G. Neumann

-Peter Gabriel Neumann (born 1932) is a computer-science researcher who worked on the Multics operating system in the 1960s.
+Peter Gabriel Neumann (born 1932) is a computer science researcher who worked on the Multics operating system in the 1960s.
 He edits the RISKS Digest columns for ACM Software Engineering Notes and Communications of the ACM.
 He founded ACM SIGSOFT and is a Fellow of the ACM, IEEE, and AAAS.

 Early life and education

-Neumann holds three degrees from Harvard University: a A.B. in Mathematics, 1954; and a S.M.
+Neumann holds three degrees from Harvard University: an A.B.
+(1954) in Mathematics, and an S.M.
 (1955) and Ph.D.
 (1961) in Applied Mathematics and Science.
 He held a Fulbright scholarship in Germany from 1958–1960.

 While a student at Harvard, he had a two-hour breakfast with Albert Einstein, on 8 November 1952, discussing simplicity in design.

 Career

 Neumann worked at Bell Labs from 1960 to 1970.
 He has worked at SRI International in Menlo Park, California since 1971.

 Before the RISKS mailing list, Neumann was known for the Provably Secure Operating System (PSOS).

 Neumann worked with Dorothy E. Denning in the 1980s to develop a computer intrusion detection system known as IDES that was a model for later computer security software.